 Stakeholders Methods of communicating with stakeholders Shareholder Contact with shareholders is maintained through face-to-face meetings, performance conferences and Annual General Meetings.
 Female and male employees Contact with employees is maintained through an internal communication system.
-Furthermore, a whistleblowing system has been established within the Polenergia Group.
-Universities and students Polenergia actively cooperates with universities offering internships and development of students' competences through substantive engagement in the delivery of lectures, as well development and energy transition Social environment and local Polenergia fosters an ongoing dialogue and supports a variety communities of projects that benefit communities located the vicinity of the communico Group's operations.
+Furthermore, a whistleblowing system has been established within the Polenergia Group Universities and students Polenergia actively cooperates with universities offering internships and development or students' competences through substantive engagement in the delivery of lectures, as well as by subsidising degree courses in the field of sustainable development and energy transition.
+Social environment and local communities Polenergia fosters an ongoing dialogue and supports a variety of projects that benefit communities located the vicinity of the Group's operations.
 For further details on stakeholder engagement, please refer to the ESRS S3 disclosures.
 Business partners Communication with business partners takes place depending on individual needs.
-Suppliers and subcontractors Corporate clients Contact is made through established commercial channels.
-Commercial partners Supervisory authorities and regulatory Polenergia Group reports its results and activities authority in current and interim reports.
-Capital market, including credit rating The capital market and rating agencies are informed agencies about Polenergia Group's performance and activities through current and interim reports and performance presentations.
-Auditors The Polenergia Group actively cooperates with published information verifiers to ensure high-quality communication, while fulfilling reporting obligations and meeting stakeholder expectations.
+Suppliers and subcontractors Contact is made through established commercial channels.
+Corporate clients Commercial partners Capital market, including credit rating agencies The capital market and rating agencies are informed about Polenergia Group's performance and activities through current and interim repor and performance presentations.
+Auditors The Polenergia Group actively cooperates with published information verifiers to ensure high-quality communication, while fulfilling reporting obligations and meeting stakehole expectations.